Naofumi Iwatani

 Naofumi Iwatani (岩谷 尚文, Iwatani Naofumi) is a fictional character from the light novel The Rising of the Shield Hero written by Aneko Yusagi and illustrated by Seria Minami.
 Naofumi is a young man summoned into a parallel world along with three other young men to become the world's Cardinal Heroes and fight inter-dimensional hordes of monsters called Waves.
 Equipped with the Legendary Shield, the character earns the title of "Shield Hero" (盾の勇者, Tate no Yuusha) and goes on a journey with hatred towards society after being falsely accused of sexually assaulting a princess.

 Naofumi was written by Aneko Yusagi to be a character affected by morality and how he forges bonds with other characters to recover himself from the presented crime.
 The anime staff aimed to portray him carefully when dealing with the character's relationships, most notably Raphtalia.
 He is voiced by Kaito Ishikawa in Japanese.
-In the English dub, he was voiced by Billy Kametz (season 1) and Stephen Fu (season 2–present).
+In the English dub, he was voiced by Billy Kametz (season 1) and Steve Fu (season 2–present).

-Critical reaction to the character has been mixed based on his dark traits but multiple writers enjoyed his character arc presented in the story, most notably when dealing with his slave Raphtalia as the two grow close despite Naofumi's initial characterization.
-Kametz's voice acting earned him an award by Crunchyroll.
+While reception of the character has been mixed based on his dark traits, multiple critics enjoyed his character arc presented in the story, most notably when dealing with his slave Raphtalia as the two grow close despite Naofumi's initial characterization.
+Kametz's voice acting earned him an award from Crunchyroll.